-Editor's Note: This article was originally posted in June of 2016 by Janine Marchi.
-It has since been updated to include new regulations for applying e-signatures and to acomodate advances in digital signatures, including GlobalSign's cloud-based Digital Signing Service.
+Editor's Note: This article has been updated to include new regulations for applying e-signatures and to acomodate advances in digital signatures, including GlobalSign's cloud-based Digital Signing Service.

 What's in a name?
 In this case, quite a bit actually.